tjim/manifold/README.md

 called the *cursor*.
 The cursor indicates where the next polygon will be added to the model.
 You can move the cursor forward and backward along the perimeter of the model using the `f` and `b` keys.
-Reverse the direction of the curse with `r`.
+Reverse the direction of the cursor with `r`.
 Add a tab (for gluing the edges of the model together) with `t`.
 You can start fresh by hitting `z`.

 Once you are satisfied with the model, save it to the file `hello.svg`